ivotron/quiho-popper/paper/paper.md

 # Our Approach {#sec:quiho}

-In this section we do an in-depth description of _quiho_'s approach.
+In this section we do describe _quiho_'s approach and the resulting prototype.
 We first describe how we obtain the performance vectors that characterize system performance.
-We then show how using these vectors we can feed SRA to build performance models for an application.
+We then show that
+we can feed these vectors into  SRA to build performance models for an application.
-Lastly, we describe how we obtain feature importance and how this represent a fine granularity resource utilization profile (FGRUP).
+Lastly, we describe how we obtain feature importance and how this represents a fine granularity resource utilization profile (FGRUP).

 ## Performance Feature Vectors As System Performance Characterization